christopher-caldwell/dedupe-data-loader/README.md

 The books resolver without a loader
 </summary>

-Using pseduo syntax for the [pg](https://node-postgres.com/) library here.
+Using pseudo syntax for the [pg](https://node-postgres.com/) library here.

 ```ts
 // A Book resolver without a data loader